CIL Frequently Asked Questions

 Proportion of CIL for local communities

-A proportion of the CIL income will be passed to the community where the CIL is raised.
+A proportion of the CIL income will be passed to the community where the CIL is raised - this is called the Neighbourhood Portion.
 This is in accordance with the CIL Regulations.
 The Parish or Town Council will receive 15% of the CIL income raised in the parish (this is capped at £100 per existing dwelling).
 Communities that have an adopted Neighbourhood Plan will receive a higher rate of 25% of the CIL income that is raised in their plan area (this is uncapped).

 As well as the amount of development in an area, CIL income also depends on the actual CIL charge in the area.
 The charge will be higher in some areas than in others.
 This is because rates are set based on development viability which varies considerably across Cornwall.
 The CIL rates across Cornwall are set out in the Charging Schedule.

 Development in some areas of Cornwall were found not be able to support a CIL charge.
 In these areas, CIL rate of £0 per sqm has been set.
-This means that the Parish or Town Council in those areas will not receive any money back from CIL- as 15% or 25% or £0, is £0.
-However, this will not necessarily mean that CIL money will not be spent in those ares.
-Work is currently underway to determine how money retained by Cornwall Council, in the 'strategic pot', will be redistributed.
-A consultation on this will take place over the summer, and information about this will be available on the CIL Consultations page.
+This means that the Parish or Town Council in those areas will not receive any money back from CIL- as 15% or 25% of £0, is £0.
+However, after carrying out a public consultation on CIL spend during summer 2018, Cornwall Council has decided to pass back a proportion of CIL income to these parishes.
+Information about previous consultations is available on the CIL Consultations page.